 Proving a car is defective: Expert reports

 There is no exact definition of ‘sufficient quality’ in relation to a car.
 If you are relying on lack of quality, you should get the RACV, VACC or an independent mechanic to check the car to establish this, as soon as possible.
-This A document that sets out what a person wants to happen to their money and other property after they die. not conclusively prove that the car is of insufficient quality, but it may be used as evidence.
+This will not conclusively prove that the car is of insufficient quality, but it may be used as evidence.

 It is important that you get an independent, recognised car expert.
 This will help your negotiations with the car trader.
 Importantly, VCAT requires independent expert evidence that the car is not of sufficient quality.
 If possible, the car expert should provide a brief written report that includes information about the car’s defects, whether it was unreasonable for a car to have those defects given its sale price, age and use, and the cost to repair the car.
 You will probably have to pay for the report.

-You should read VCAT’s Practice Note 2 on Expert Reports.
+You should read VCAT’s Practice Note PNVCAT2 on Expert Evidence.
 This practice note sets out what an expert report must contain if it is to be used at VCAT.

 Remedies if a car is defective

 A breach of a guarantee allows the purchaser to take action where the seller sells the car as part of a business activity.
 The remedy for the breach depends on whether the failure to comply with the guarantee is a ‘major failure’.
 A major failure can allow the purchaser to reject the car in some cases (s 259 ACL).